 I was responsible for Kubernetes at Better.com for over three years.
 My contributions included evaluating Kubernetes, migrating all services to it, provisioning and upgrading clusters, and resolving production issues (like scalability and downtime).
 It’s been a valuable experience and I learned a lot.

-In 2016 the Better.com engineering team finished its transition of microservices to Docker.
-We needed a new platform to operate these microservices since our solution at the time, AWS Elastic Beanstalk, had many shortcomings.
+In 2016 the Better.com engineering team finished moving its microservices to Docker.
+We needed a replacement for AWS Elastic Beanstalk, our solution at the time.
 I spent a few weeks researching options.

-I was interested in solving a variety of production problems that had come up over the previous year, such as zero-downtime deployments, easy scalability, high availability, and preview environments (a.k.a. review apps).
+I was interested in solving several production problems that came up over the previous year, such as zero-downtime deployments, easy scalability, high availability, and ephemeral (a.k.a preview) environments.
 I also wanted a solution that was portable, open source, locally executable, and capable of running scheduled jobs.

-Most solutions I considered didn’t fit these requirements.
-Kubernetes was last on the list because it needed the most setup, but it did everything necessary.
-At the time, its 1.0 release had been out for almost a year, so it seemed production-ready.
-It was barely just.
+Most solutions I found didn’t cover all of these requirements.
+Kubernetes was last on the list because it needed the most work, but it did everything necessary.
+Its 1.0 release had been out for almost a year, so it seemed production-ready.

 Kubernetes cluster provisioning was a minefield in 2016.
-There were many projects claiming to do it well.
-I tried several - most failed to deliver.
-After dealing with kube-up.sh (which was very limited), Kubernetes Ansible (which had users copying client SSL certs from masters), and kube-aws (which provisioned nodes that would mysteriously disappear from the control plane), I went with with the official cluster provisioning tool at the time, kops.
+There were many projects claiming to do it well, but most failed to deliver.
+After dealing with a few, I went with with the official cluster provisioning tool at the time, kops.

 kops had a few issues.
 Shortly after the first production cluster was provisioned with kops, I discovered that the default Docker storage driver couldn’t be changed, leading to slow performance.
-Later I noticed nodes in the cluster were becoming unresponsive (fixed only by restarting Docker), a problem that quietly disappeared a few versions later.
-One time, a kops update took down the production cluster by changing internal certificates and breaking intra-cluster communication, eventually disabling all incoming traffic.
+Later I noticed nodes in the cluster were becoming unresponsive (only fixed by restarting Docker), a problem that was quietly resolved a few releases later.
+On one occasion, a kops update took down the production cluster by changing internal certificates and breaking intra-cluster communication, eventually disabling all incoming traffic.

 I ran into issues with Kubernetes itself.
 Most issues fell into two categories: “cloud” (AWS-related) and “operational” (workload-related).

 “Cloud” issues usually had to do with networking.
 For example, the default network plugin, kubenet, requires an AWS VPC route table entry for every node.
-Route tables have a 100-entry limit so clusters have a 100-node limit, which is a problem when scaling.
+Route tables have a 100-entry limit so clusters have a 100-node limit, which caused problems when we needed to scale out.
 Another example was missing support for AWS ALB, which had to be implemented in-house until Ticketmaster released its ALB Ingress Controller.
-A recurring favorite (fixed after 3 years!) is Kubernetes deleting security groups attached to an ELB when the service that created the ELB was deleted.
+One of my favorites (fixed after 3 years!) is Kubernetes deleting security groups attached to an ELB when the service that created the ELB was deleted.

 “Operational” issues were more varied.
 For example, failing Kubernetes jobs would generate tons of terminated pods.
 The extra pods would cause masters to slow down, eventually causing timeouts in automation (and maxing out master CPU).
 Masters would also occasionally lose etcd quorum and get confused about the current leader, breaking automation.

-One day a cron job for an ETL process was scheduled on a node with production services.
+One time a cron job for an ETL process was scheduled on a node running production services.
 The job used so much memory it eventually crashed the production services and took the site down.
 After this happened, all cron jobs were moved to their own nodes and strict resource requirements were enforced.

 Take the long view

-A project like Kubernetes is rare, due to its large and active community that includes huge enterprises.
-The chance is very good that someone else has your problem (at much bigger scale) and is working on a solution.
-Unlike many open source projects, you can expect issues to be addressed with some urgency.
+A project like Kubernetes is rare due to its large and active community that includes huge enterprises.
+There’s a good chance that someone else has your problem (at scale) and is working on a solution.
+You can expect issues to be addressed with some urgency.

-For these reasons, it’s better to take the long view with Kubernetes.
+For this reason, it’s better to take the long view with Kubernetes.
 If you wait long enough, most problems will be solved.
 Several times during my experience with early Kubernetes versions (1.2 to 1.9), a problem that needed a manual workaround was eventually fixed upstream or solved with a “community standard” project.